Vincent-Gustafsson/bytely/README.md

  - **Charts**: Using the above statistics for pie charts, line charts and possibly more.
  - **Custom Links**: Registered users can create custom shortened links  (e.g. `Bytely.com/MyCustomLink`).

+# Want to help?
+**Backend:**
+At the moment I'm not looking for any help with the Backend, if you notice any significant flaws or some improvements, sure go ahead and create a pull request, but I want to figure out the backend feature implementation by myself.
+If you have any suggestions / ideas make a pull request, I'll always e reading them.

+**Frontend:**
+Go nuts!
+This is not API based so I'm using the Jinja2 templating engine.
+If you know how to use it and want to write some HTML, CSS, JS feel free to make a pull request and I'll take a look at it!

 # How to install